fulcrologic/fulcro/docs/index.md

 <br/>
 <br/>
-At this point we've also integrated Fulcro into our backend (which was actually pretty easy), and use most of Fulcro: Fulcro-spec, server-side rendering, fulcro-web/om-css, i18n, and the devcards integrations (a lot, our UX designer even started writing some UI stuff in there).
+At this point we've also integrated Fulcro into our backend (which was actually pretty easy), and use most of Fulcro: fulcro-spec, server-side rendering, fulcro-css, i18n, and the devcards integrations (a lot, our UX designer even started writing some UI stuff in there).
 <br/>
 <br/>